ns1/ns1-privatedns/utils/get_privatedns/README.md

-# Shell Script for Getting NS1 Private DNS Container Images
+# Script for Getting NS1 Private DNS Container Images

 This shell script can be used to download and load container images to a host machine.
 The images can be fetched using an API key generated in the NS1 portal at https://my.nsone.net